 Sometimes the first sections may have only been four minutes followed by 4, 6, 4, 6 and so on; it was vital to be able to plot quickly and accurately as well as keeping on the right road and dealing with the time controls and maybe a few closed gates: it was a very hectic scramble to keep on time.

-The 7th Series of Ordnance Survey maps were pretty primitive compared with the available maps of the day.
+The 7th Series of Ordnance Survey maps were pretty primitive compared with the available maps of today.
 Firstly you were probably navigating in unknown territory with no prior knowledge of the area or misprints on the map (of which there were always some) and most of the yellow roads of today, were white roads then, therefore, if you had a sixteen minute section you had to use a map measurer (whilst on the move) to try to find the correct combination of roads that measured eight miles.

 My secret of being able to cope with such pressure in the tiny confined space of the earlier rally cars was to practice on a Friday night (the Friday night before a rally) in a darkened room sitting in a similar seat and plotting as quickly as possible using the same sized map board, so twenty four hours later l was still switched on to plotting quickly.